RobinMDunn/LogConcaveUniv/README.md

 ### Without a supercomputer

 To run the code without using a job submission system, click on any .sh file.
-The Rscript lines can be run on a terminal, replacing $SLURM_ARRAY_TASK_ID with all of the indices in the batch array.
+The Rscript lines can be run on a terminal, replacing $SLURM_ARRAY_TASK_ID with the individual indices in the batch array.

 ## Reproduce a figure without rerunning the simulations